Please arrive 10-15 minutes early to give yourself time to check-in, change, relax and set up your practice space.

 Although we love drop ins at Yoga Hive, we always recommend registering online so you don't have to worry about that when you arrive at the studio.
-Gentle Yoga is a great place to start if you've never practiced before, and Honey Flow is also approachable as a newbie.
+Any of our slower paced classes are a great place to start if you've never practiced before, and medium paced classes are also approachable as a newbie.
 Make sure you tell your instructor that it's your first time so they can be sure to give you clear instruction and tips for success.

 I'm new to yoga, what can I expect?
 Congratulations!
 You are about to embark on a journey that will change your life in ways as unique as you are.
 As with anything new, please be compassionate with yourself.
 Remember it isn’t possible to get everything right away; even the most experienced student is still in the process of learning.
 Come with an open mind, expect to have fun, breathe, sweat and move.
 Don’t worry about doing it “right”- just show up!

 But wait!
 I can't even touch my toes.
 If I'm not flexible, can I do yoga?
 Ahh, perhaps the greatest myth of all!
 (See our definition of Yoga above.)
 You only need to be mentally flexible and open to new possibilities to participate at Yoga Hive.
 Just show up and focus on breathing, moving, and honoring where you are today.
 Every body is different.
 Come to learn about and develop yours!

 How often should I do yoga?
 Initially, there is great benefit to completing 10–15 classes in 30 days.
 This will give you a solid physical and intellectual base from which to catapult your growth.
 For optimal results in gaining energy, decreasing stress and building a strong, pain-free body, consistency is the key.
 A practice of 2-3 days per week, if consistent, will transform the way you may think and feel about yourself and others.